Astrophotography & iTelescope.net

 Let's face it, premium CCD imaging platforms are not cheap and produce the best results by far.
 The good news is these systems are no longer out of reach to most of us.

 Save yourself tens of thousands of dollars by sharing a network of remote, internet controlled telescopes.
 Image on our variety of online research grade telescopes.
 Located under dark and clean skies, iTelescope will enable you to produce images like a professional.

 You fully control the telescopes with total ownership of data and the freedom to choose your own targets at any time for your personal astronomy goals.

 All of the iTelescope.net systems are highly tuned and maintained to give you a professional and painless imaging experience.
 Then you can work your own magic on the raw data to produce that masterpiece or confirm that discovery!

 All it takes is a web browser to bring the observatory directly to your desktop.

 After becoming a member you can choose from many different telescopes located around the world located in three different time zones, our systems are located in both northern and southern hemispheres.
-North America (New Mexico Skies), Spain (AstroCamp) and in Southern Australia.
+North America (New Mexico Skies), Spain (AstroCamp) and from our Siding Spring Observatory in Australia.

 We are the first in the world to offer this 24 hour remote control telescope imaging service to the amateur and professional astronomer!